g00dnatur3/http-rest-client/README.md

 	RestClient client = RestClient.builder().restClientClass(MyRestClient.class).build();

 Look at `test.integration.CustomRequestClientTest` to a see working example.

-I can use this feature to provide mock instances of HttpGet, HttpPost, HttpPut, and HttpDelete for unit testing.

 Next Steps
 ------------------------------

-Create mocks of HttpClient dependencies for unit testing
+Create mocks of HttpClient for unit testing

 Cheers!